mklyu/CEL-net/README.md

 # Undistorting outputs

 The original dataset photos have a fisheye effect.
-We provided an undistortion code that will fix all the images inside the [output/] folder.
+We provided an undistortion code that will fix all the images inside the "output" folder.

-The default output of this code is the [output/undistorted/] folder.
+The default output of this code is the "output/undistorted" folder.

 Simply run: